 Emotional truth allows readers to feel a certain way about the experiences of people who may lead different lives from them.
 It’s the lens that allows us to see ourselves in a story that results in a heartfelt connection to a fictional narrative.
 Emotional truth transcends facts.

 You want to use the evocative details of your town to create an emotional connection with your story.
-Make sure to include:
+Include:

 - Weather.
 How do your characters respond to the weather?
 Do they love it?
 Hate it?
 Tap into your personal reactions.

 - Geography.
 Does your character slip and slide on a treacherous muddy hillside?
 Do they wish they could see a tree, just one tree?
 Do the waves crash outside the windows when she wakes up?
 Does she love the sound?